very-cool-name/blog-from-scratch/part_i.md

 }
 ```

-`std::variant` is generally 4 bytes smaller than `Varaint` on my system.
+Another thing is that `std::variant` is generally 4 bytes smaller than `Variant` on my system.

 ```cpp
 struct S {